 The supplies you will need are a quart canning jar, canning lid and ring or canning screw cap, your storage jars, a large pot to use as a boiling water bath to sterilize them, strainer and cheesecloth.

-- 1 cup fresh pomegranate seeds (two whole pomegranates)
+- 1 cup pomegranate (fresh seeds from two whole pomegranates)

 - Sterilize a quart jar by placing it in a large pot of boiling water that completely covers it.
 Boil for 15 minutes.
 Take it out of the bath right before you will use it.
 You should also scald the lids or screw caps according to manufacturer's instructions.